veda2wratha/Android-Interview-Quetions/README.md

 - What is the difference between architectural and design patters?
     > Architecture comes in Designing phase and Design Patterns comes in Building phase.
 Architectural pattern is like a blue print and design pattern is actual implementation.
 Architecture is base which everything else adhere to and design pattern is a way to structure classes to solve common problems.
 [Learn more](https://singhdivesh.medium.com/according-to-wikipedia-b1afa6de08c#:~:text=Architecture%20comes%20in%20Designing%20phase,classes%20to%20solve%20common%20problems.)

-9. How to avoid dead lock situation while using the singleton - How to make a singleton class  as a thred safe
+- How to avoid dead lock situation while using the singleton / How to make a singleton class as a thred safe ?
+[Learn more](https://www.javatpoint.com/how-to-avoid-deadlock-in-java)

-10. Do you have any idea on double thread lock
+- Do you have any idea on double thread lock.

-11. How array Lins and Hashmat internally works
+- How array List and Hashmap internally works?
+[Learn about Hashmap](https://www.youtube.com/watch?v=CojCE-ojdGY&ab_channel=SeleniumExpress) [Learn about ArrayList](https://www.youtube.com/watch?v=SHwVUEYcXUA&t=206s&ab_channel=SeleniumExpress)

-10 What is the difference between growable list and fixed list.
+- What is the difference between growable list and fixed list.
+[Learn more](https://www.baeldung.com/java-list-capacity-array-size)

-11. What is serialisation and parsalable
+- What is serialisation and parsalable [Learn more](https://proandroiddev.com/serializable-or-parcelable-why-and-which-one-17b274f3d3bb)
-12. Do you have any ideas on comparable and compare to.
+- Do you have any ideas on comparable and compare to.
-13. How comparator workes internally
+- How comparator workes internally.
-14. What is the difference between extends and implementation
+- What is the difference between extends and implementation.
+- Write a programe to sort a given string without using collections sort?

 ## Interview 4 - [Interview Date - 1st Nov 2021]